Home Health Nurse

 Home Health Nurse Salary & Employment

 Medically stable patients who still need nursing care can qualify for home health care.
-Certain patients with mobility challenges and those who have difficulty traveling to a health care facility can also qualify for home health.
-As the aging population increases and hospitals strive to reduce costs by reducing the number of unnecessary lengthy hospital stays, home health nurses (RNs, LVNs, and NAs) are in high demand.
-According to salary.com, the median income for a home health RN is $75,871 annually.
-An LVN/LPN can earn $47,546, while a home health assistant can earn $25,952.
+Certain patients with mobility challenges and those who have difficulty traveling to a healthcare facility can also qualify for home health.
+As the aging population increases and hospitals strive to reduce costs by reducing the number of unnecessary lengthy hospital stays, home health nurses (RNs, LVNs, and CNAs) are in high demand.
+According to salary.com, the median income for a home health/care RN is $86,347 annually.
+An LVN/LPN can earn $47,546, while a home health/care assistant can earn $25,952.
 These values can vary depending on the state or city of employment, as well as experience.
+Here is the full range of salary you can expect in this profession:

 Helpful Organizations, Societies, & Agencies